adamwlester/awl-site/docs/_hidden/z_obs_arc/index_conversion/cad_portfolio.md

 ## Role & Contributions
 Core drive elements (body, core, shuttle) derived from NeuraLynx Halo-18 with substantial redesigns:
 - Reconceived drive core with higher-strength components to reinforce 3D-printed parts
 - Reconceived drive core and shuttle to add support and guide cannulae for split-bundle use, improving tetrode-travel stability and reliability
 - Newly developed all other components, including cap and cover assemblies, tracking-LED electronics, and the split-bundle guide system
-- Developed all CAD models and assemblies
-- Authored build documentation and SOPs
-- Primary maintainer

-## Role & Contributions
-Inspired by NeuraLynx Halo-18; independently redesigned in a Halo-18–compatible form factor; non-affiliated:
-- Reconceived drive core with higher-strength components to reinforce 3D-printed parts
-- Reconceived drive core and shuttle to add support and guide cannulae for split-bundle use, improving tetrode-travel stability and reliability
-- Newly developed all other components, including cap and cover assemblies, tracking-LED electronics, and the split-bundle guide system